-- Operation of mobile plant and truck driving; - Assessing the suitability of ground surface; - Effective and safe layout and housekeeping of stacking locations; - Bearer selection and placement; - Safe use and maintenance of timber stacking tools / equipment; - Selection and use of PPE and safe-working rules around timber stacks; - Safe stacking heights and configuration for undercover and open storage; - Hazard identification including the reporting of collapsed / partially stacks requiring reassembly or isolation; and - Emergency procedures including fire and severe stack collapses.
+- · Operation of mobile plant and truck driving and/ or dependant on what's relevant to role; - · Assessing the suitability of ground surface; - Effective and safe layout and housekeeping of stacking locations; - Bearer selection and placement; - · Safe use and maintenance of timber stacking tools / equipment; - Selection and use of PPE and safe-working Procedures around timber stacks; - Safe stacking heights and configuration for undercover and open storage; - Hazard identification including the reporting of collapsed / partially stacked timber requiring reassembly or isolation. a risk based approach should always be a adopted when working on or moving around collapsed (or partial collapse) timber stacks; and - Emergency procedures including fire and severe stack collapses.